Insight on the News: History

-In 1991 the magazine was one of the first publications to use the word "Islamophobia".
+In 1991, Insight was one of the first publications to use the word "Islamophobia".
 In 1997 Insight reported that the administration of President Bill Clinton gave political donors rights to be buried in Arlington National Cemetery.
 This charge was widely repeated on talk radio and other conservative outlets; but was later denied by the United States Army, which has charge over the cemetery.
 Media and political pressure led to the body of M. Larry Lawrence, a former United States Ambassador to Switzerland, to be exhumed at Arlington and reinterred at another location.

 Conservative journalists who worked at Insight include Richard Starr, John Podhoretz and David Brock.
-Contributors included Arnold Beichman, Arnaud de Borchgrave, Frank Gaffney, Jr. and Lew Rockwell.
+Contributors included Arnold Beichman, Arnaud de Borchgrave, Frank Gaffney, and Lew Rockwell.

-In 1998 CNN reported that Insight "created a stir" when Paula Jones, who had filed a sexual harassment lawsuit against President Clinton, was the magazine's guest at the annual White House Correspondents Association dinner where Clinton spoke.
+In 1998, CNN reported that Insight "created a stir" when Paula Jones, who had filed a sexual harassment lawsuit against President Clinton, was the magazine's guest at the annual White House Correspondents Association dinner where Clinton spoke.

-In 1999 Insight criticized Project Megiddo, an FBI report on possible right-wing terrorism predicted for the year 2000.
+In 1999, Insight criticized Project Megiddo, an FBI report on possible right-wing terrorism predicted for the year 2000.

-In 2001 Insight printed an article by Dan Smith which said that immigration and an ethnically diverse population helped to protect the United States against terrorism.
+In 2001, Insight printed an article by Dan Smith which said that immigration and an ethnically diverse population helped to protect the United States against terrorism.
 This article was reprinted as a chapter in the 2004 book Terrorism: Opposing Viewpoints.

-In 2002 Insight printed a story by Washington Times reporter Steve Miller writing that African Americans were doing well economically.
+In 2002, Insight printed a story The Washington Times reporter Steve Miller writing that African Americans were doing well economically.
 This story was reprinted in the 2005 book Race Relations: Opposing Viewpoints.